Neomore-Development/.github/profile/README.md

-Contact Jyri or Samuli to get access
+Contact Jyri to get access